JouChenLiu/JouChenLiu/README.md

 ### College Graduation Project
 * Graduation Project: CAN - the Best Partner for Soothing Emotions
-  - CAN is an music app of the best partner for soothing emotions.
+  - CAN is a music app of the best partner for soothing emotions.
   - It classifies music through AI, uses melody and lyrics sentiment analysis, obtains the emotional value of the song, and then classifies it, matches the emotional options input by the user, and uses music to lead you back from pessimistic thoughts, or to cheer you up.
   - It also provides a function of Short-term soothing journey that user can practice breathing with the animation on the phone screen to achieve a soothing effect.
   - Besides, after using for a while, CAN will provide delivery records for cans, that is, record of the musical journey.
 This function will help users to know which kind of music is suitable for listening to their mood.